jpvaldes/cbbs-imaging-container-fmriprep/README.md

 # cbbs-imaging-container-fmriprep

-fmriprep singularity container for cbbs tools build from Docker image
+This repository contains a fmriprep singularity container converted from the official Docker [repository](docker://poldracklab/fmriprep:latest) image.

+The image was created using `singularity build`.